ryawxy/CourseRegSystem/README.md

-a java OOP excersize for AP course
+a simulation of course registration system